pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 And I've found that this format lets me...

-* **Picture "perfection"**: I like imagining the best way something can become, and "have-done" lists encourage me to do that, while letting me...
+* **Picture "perfection"**: I like imagining the best way something can become, and _have-done lists_ encourage me to do that, while letting me...
 * **Prioritize ruthlessly** to find the smallest possible, most impactful thing I can do first, which allow me to...
 * **Have quick successes** that help me get to fun stuff later on, which help me...
 * **Get away from the always-urgent** things and toward the important, less-urgent goals, which freed up my attention and energy to...
-* **Change complex situations** I care about for the better, in my family, at work, with my friendship, and in my broader circle of influence.
+* **Change complex situations** I care about for the better, in my family, in my work, with my friendships.

 ## Structure of the course

 The course will run over 10 weeks.

 **Every week, you'll receive an email** from me with an example situation (we'll pretend you're the person in the situation).
-We'll use "have-done lists" to help write some objectives to get progress on that example situation.
+We'll use _have-done lists_ to help write some objectives to get progress on that example situation.

 Week after week, example by example, you'll **unlearn what leads to stale outcomes**, and you'll learn new ways to write objectives that get you what you really want.
 It'll be like **learning a new language**.

 Also, with each email, I'll encourage you to share what you have with me so I can give you feedback.
 Just reply back to share your own list, and I'll help you by **giving you quick ideas and suggestions to improve what you have**.

+***

 <div class="course-objectives" markdown="1">
 ### By the end of your first few weeks in the course, by putting in the effort, you'll have: